In one paragraph

 - Registration support: We coordinate the adjudication of your PoA in Uttar Pradesh (Collector of Stamps) and assist your attorney-in-fact with the sub-registrar appointment and registration day requirements — though we are not your legal counsel.

-- Post-purchase: plot + build: Once the plot is registered in your name, Vidastu can move directly into the Plot + Build programme — building your home with weekly WhatsApp video walkthroughs and milestone-linked payments, entirely remotely, over 10–16 months.
+- Post-purchase: plot + build: Once the plot is registered in your name, Vidastu can move directly into the Plot + Build programme — building your home with weekly WhatsApp video walkthroughs and milestone-linked payments, entirely remotely, over a typical 10–16 months.

 What Vidastu does not do